home

 Headshot2017 small

-Professor Fickle’s research and teaching interests include Asian/Asian American literature and culture, Game Studies, the Digital Humanities, and Mixed Race Studies.
+Professor Fickle’s research and teaching interests include gaming and digital culture, Asian/Asian American literature and popular culture, and comics.

 css.php